The JKHS Parent Network is in no way officially affiliated with or run by JKHS.

 The group would like to pass on heartfelt regards for teachers, teaching assistants and support staff who lost their jobs at the beginning of the summer.
 Plus, we extend our thanks to all the individual subject teachers who do a great job of educating and supporting children at JKHS.
 We await the Senior Leadership at JKHS to engage, yet so far they have refused to despite it being their duty to engage with parents and the community.
 Read more in a quick catch up here.

-For extra background, in the finanical year ending 2017 the headteachers of the following local academies and their wages are listed:
+For extra background, here is an example of the other local schools' Headteacher pay compared to John Kyrle for the finanical year ending 2017.
+The headteachers of the following local academies and their wages are listed:

 Hereford Sixth Form £100,000 - £110,000